Waiting for the Barbarians (poem): Excerpt

+Techniques

+Irony

+A big focus for many of Cavafy's political poems consist of irony, or at times dramatic irony.

+The first speaker appears to act in a naïve manner, and the second, in comparison, seems sophisticated.
+In reality, as the conclusions implies, no citizen in the city is acting with solid ground or with enough information.
+Instead, these citizens are all behaving in accordance to their expectations of what they believe the barbarians will look as well as behave like.
+At the same time, the poet is showcasing how sometimes politicians can appear clueless or distant from their country's problem and sugar-coat their misfortunes with their opulence.
+Neither the senate nor the emperor provide any positive action.
+In their passive roles they are like the people they lead, they are waiting for the intervention of an external force.

+Imagery

+The imagery of the poem presents a complex civilization, wealthy and prosperous, that has peaked to the point of its inevitable downfall.
+Nowhere does the poet explicitly state his opinion.
+On the contrary, he prefers understatement and irony, allowing adjectives such as “embroidered,” “magnificent,” and “elegant,” used to describe togas and jewelry.
+This conveys the grandiose, yet static quality of this civilization, which at this point in its development can do no more than display itself.

 History

 The poem was written in November 1898 and first published in 1904.
 It has since been translated into several languages and has inspired numerous other works.
 Daniel Mendelsohn (one of many translators who has produced an English version of "Waiting") has said that the poem's portrayal of a state whose lawmakers sit in stagnant idleness was "particularly prescient" in light of the United States federal government shutdown of 2013.

 Robert Pinsky has described it as "cunning" and "amusing".
 Charles Simić has called it "an apt description of any state that needs enemies, real or imaginary, as a perpetual excuse", while the Independent considered the poem's final line evocative of "the dangers implied by the end of the Cold War".